eloritzkovitz/atlaset/docs/atlas/map-settings.md

 # Map settings

-In the `map settings`, you can configure the apearance of your map.
+In the `Map Settings`, you can configure the apearance of your map.
 You can control various settings, such as map projection, map borders and colors.

-You can open the map settings panel from the `map toolbar` or by pressing the <kbd>S</kbd> key.
+You can open the `Map Settings` panel from the `map toolbar` or by pressing the <kbd>S</kbd> key.

 ## **Projection**

-**`Projection`** controls how the globe surface is represented on a two-dimensional plane.
+`Projection` controls how the globe surface is represented on a two-dimensional plane.
 In Atlaset, there are three supported projections: `Natural Earth`, `Equal Earth` and `Mercator`.

 While `Mercator` is still the most commonly used projection in maps, it distorts regions further from the equator.
 Therefore, `Natural Earth` was chosen as the default option, as it provides a more accurate and pleasant display.

 ## **Overlays**

-With the `overlays` section, you can toggle various overlays on top of the map:
+With the `Overlays` section, you can toggle various overlays on top of the map:

 - **`Show small country overlays`** will show circles on top of small countries (with a land area smaller than 10,000 km²)

 ### **Tracking layers**

-- **`Show home country`** will visually color the user's `home country`.
-You can set it in the `user settings`.
+- **`Show home country`** will visually color the user's home country.
+You can set it in the `User Settings`.
-- **`Show visited countries`** will color the user's `visited countries`.
+- **`Show visited countries`** will color the user's visited countries.
-- **`Show upcoming new visits`** will highlight any `upcoming new visits`, complimenting the visited countries layer.
+- **`Show upcoming new visits`** will highlight any upcoming new visits, complimenting the visited countries layer.
 It is based on the user's trip data, counting upcoming trips to unvisited countries.
-- **`Show 'want to visit''`** will color the user's `'want to visit' countries`.
+- **`Show 'Want to Visit'`** will color the user's `Want to Visit` countries.

 By default, all the tracking layer options are disabled.
 You can enable or disable them by checking or unchecking their respective boxes.

 ## **Colors**

-With the `colors` section, you can control how countries are visually distinguished on the map:
+With the `Colors` section, you can control how countries are visually distinguished on the map:

 ### **Rules & modifiers**